Skip to Main Content

 Reports

-Note that reports are treated like e-books, not articles, since they're self-contained documents.
+Reports are treated like e-books, not articles, since they're self-contained, standalone documents.

 Kan, Shirley A. Taiwan: Major U.S. Arms Sales Since 1990.
 Congressional Research Service, 29 Aug.
 2014.
 Federation of American Scientist, fas.org/sgp/crs/weapons/RL30957.pdf.